 Hall of Mirrors is grandeur at its best.

-For something that was built at the end of the 17th century – that’s almost 350 years before – it is completely revolutionary.
+It is entirely revolutionary for something built at the end of the 17th century – that’s almost 350 years before.

-The feature of the room, which gives it its name are the seventeen mirror-clad arches that reflect the seventeen arcaded windows overlooking the Versailles gardens.
+The room’s feature, which gives it its name, is the seventeen mirror-clad arches that reflect the seventeen arcaded windows overlooking the Versailles gardens.

-Each of the seventeen arches contains twenty-one mirrors, totaling it to 357 mirrors.
+Each of the seventeen arches contains twenty-one mirrors, totaling to 357 mirrors.

-So, if your question is, ‘How many mirrors are used in Hall of Mirrors?’ the answer is 357.
+So, if your question is, ‘How many mirrors are in the Hall of Mirrors?’ the answer is 357.

 It has a 40-feet (12.2 meters) high ceiling decorated with colorful paintings.

-Charles Le Brun, a noted French artist of the period, painted 30 compositions on the vaulted ceiling depicting the glorious history of Louis XIV and France.
-Check out the history of Palace of Versailles.
+Charles Le Brun, a noted French artist of the period, painted 30 compositions on the vaulted ceiling depicting Louis XIV and France’s glorious history.